roadsidebomb/Polybar-System/README.md

 ## 🎧 Discord

 If you have questions regarding downloads, editing of files or need help with assembling your controller, drop us a line.
-We won't bite!
+We won't bite!<br/>
 [Join us on Discord!](https://discord.gg/2qrFx3mJ9F)

 ## 🔨 Contributing